top of page

 • Naama and Amit Cohen

-Day 1: Arrival, Car Rental, and Getting Our Bearings
+Day 1: Arrival in Tenerife, Car Rental, and First Impressions

 We arrived in Tenerife on a flight from Madrid, picked up our rental car at the airport, and drove straight to Regency Country Club Apartments & Suites.